ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 3 Report.md

     - Length: Encodes the count and is used to express that quantitative value
     - Color hue: Encodes mental health condition and it is used to differentiate between the levels of the categorical attribute of mental health condition.
     - Spatial regions: There is one per mark which is separated vertically, and aligned horizontally.
 - Justification: Bar charts are good for comparing counts of categorical data.
 Using length to represent count allows for easy comparison between different mental health conditions within the selected range of the scatterplot.
+Using color hues to distinguish the categories is also very effective and expressive as it is an identity channel that offers good discriminability.

 3. *Correlation heatmap*
-- Mark: Point (mark_point)
+- Mark: Point (mark_point) and text label
 - Channels:
     - Color saturation: Encodes the correlation value which is quantitative.
-Lower values of saturation means lowest correlation and higher saturation indicates higher correlation.
+Lower values of saturation mean lower correlation and higher saturation indicates higher correlation.
     - 2D shared position: Encodes the two variables as a cell.
-- Justification: Heatmaps are effective in displaying correlation matrices and the color saturation used represents the correlation value where its intensity helps to quuickly identify strong or weak relationships, and the 2D shared position clearly shows which variables are being correlated.
+- Justification: Heatmaps are effective in displaying correlation matrices and the color saturation used represents the correlation value where its intensity helps to quickly identify strong or weak relationships, and the 2D shared position clearly shows which variables are being correlated.

 #### *Interactions and Interactivity*
-- The brushing on the scatterplot allows users to select a range of data points and filters the bar chart to show counts within that range.
+- Brushing: The brushing on the scatterplot allows users to select a range of data points and filters the bar chart to show counts within that range.
 Double-clicking on the background of the scatterplot should undo the selection.
-- There is a tooltip on the individual data points of the scatterplot that shows the mental health condition, mental health score and genre diversity score for that point.
+- Tooltip: There is a tooltip on the individual data points of the scatterplot that shows the mental health condition, mental health score and genre diversity score for that point.
-- There is also a text label on the correlation heatmap that shows the correlation between the two variables.
+- Text label: There is also a text label on the correlation heatmap that shows the correlation between the two variables.

 *Characteristics of the interactions and interactivity*:
-- Linked Views: The scatterplot and bar chart are linked and provide dynamic filtering and exploration.
+- Linked Views: The scatterplot and bar chart are linked and allow insights from one to influence the other dynamically.
 - Selection: Brushing allows for interactive selection of data subsets.
 - Overview and Detail: The scatterplot provides an overview, while the bar chart offers detailed counts for selected subsets.

 #### *Critique of View*
 The view effectively shows the relationship between genre diversity and mental health conditions.
 The scatterplot provides an overview, while the bar chart and heatmap offer more detailed insights.
 The color coding, which differentiates mental health conditions, is consistent across both the scatterplot and bar chart, making it easier for users to track data across different views.
 The interactive brushing feature is also great since it allows users to filter the scatterplot and see the corresponding counts in the bar chart which enables users to explore in more detail.
 While the scatterplot tries to reduce overplotting by adjusting point sizes, this might not fully solve the issue in areas with dense data.
 However, the bar chart complements this by clearly showing counts within selected ranges.
 Additionally, the heatmap helps investigate the correlation by highlighting the relationships between variables using a correlation value.
 Unfortunately, we can see from the view that there is no clear correlation between genre diversity and mental health conditions.

 #### What is the distribution of genre diversity scores among individuals who report different effects of music on their well-being?